jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (e) on its own initiative or on the request of the Secretary.
 (2) A condition of a casino licence specified under subsection (1)— (a) must be consistent with this Act; and
-  (b) must contribute to achieving the purposes of this Act; and (c) must contribute to the efficient and effective administration of this Act; and (d) must not permit an increase in the opportunities for casino gambling; and (e) may relate to any matter, including the matters specified in Schedule 1, within the confines of paragraphs (a) to (d).
+  (b) must contribute to achieving the purpose of this Act; and (c) must contribute to the efficient and effective administration of this Act; and (d) must not permit an increase in the opportunities for casino gambling; and (e) may relate to any matter, including the matters specified in Schedule 1, within the confines of paragraphs (a) to (d).